-REALM uses rural assets economically to achieve clear business objectives.
-It is an ideal course for aspiring rural practice chartered surveyors, and those with an interest in managing the countryside in a business context, and in estate management, agriculture, diversification, sustainability and renewable energy.
+This RICS-accredited programme is ideal for aspiring rural practice chartered surveyors, and those with an interest in estate management, agriculture, diversification, sustainability and renewable energy.

-REALM graduates will be prepared to progress to Registered Valuer Status and are more likely to be employed in the provision of valuations, professional services and in some instances, auctioneering services.
+Some REALM graduates will progress to Registered Valuer Status and secure employment in the provision of valuations, professional services and in some instances, auctioneering services.

 For more information on the work undertaken by rural surveyors, please watch this RICS video.

 For information on careers in Rural Chartered Surveying visit the Grow Your Future website.

 4 years (full-time) including a one-year work placement.
 A three year programme is available for applicants with at least two years, full-time relevant work experience.
 Please contact Admissions for further information on this option.